 I also heard the next book will follow two side characters from this debut novel and when I heard who they were, I automatically went to grab a copy of the sequel/companion novel.
 I can’t to read the next installment and dive back into the world with all these lovable characters!

-Have any of you read the Cruel Prince?
+Have any of you read Wicked Fox?
 What were your thoughts on it?